 An endpoint has open internal ports at the same time that it is communicating with an historically unusual destination on the internet.

-Communicate with malware running on your network for the purpose of controlling malware activities, performing software updates on the malware, or for taking inventory of infected machines.
+Communicate with malware running on your network for the purpose of controlling malware activities, performing software updates on the malware, or for taking inventory of infected endpoints.

 - Determine if the process performing the proxy activity is one of the following (these are known to create false positive alerts): Teamviewer, Ammy Admin, Putty, Securecrt, Mobaxterm, Logmein, Javaw.exe, devenv.exe, Chrome plugins, antivirus software, Spotify.

-- Identify the process/user of the proxy software, and determine whether the traffic is malicious.
+- Identify the process or user of the proxy software, and determine whether the traffic is malicious.